GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

 .. code-block:: c++

-    void MyLoggingFunction(GPA_Logging_Type messageType, const char* message)
+    void MyLoggingFunction(GpaLoggingType message_type, const char* message)

-The function is registered using the GPA_RegisterLoggingCallback entrypoint.
+The function is registered using the GpaRegisterLoggingCallback entrypoint.

 The function registered will receive callbacks for message types registered.
 The message type is passed into the logging function so that different message